jonamadk/jonamadk/README.md

-- 🔭 I’m currently working on  projects related to Data Science and Machine Learning.
+- 🔭 Working on  projects related to Data Science and Machine Learning.
 - 🌱 Learning statistics.
 - 👯 Looking forward to collaborating on ML and Data Science Research Projects.
 - 📫 adkmanoz38@gmail.com